pkayres/gear-lister-client/README.md

 ### This site was built with:
-- [Ruby on Rails](https://rubyonrails.org/) The JavaScript library used
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) The JavaScript library used

 ### Authors: